bodo-ai/PyDough/documentation/usage.md

 The `explain_term` API also has a `verbose` keyword argument (default False) to specify whether to include a more detailed explanation, as opposed to a more compact summary.

 Below are examples of using `explain_term`, using a knowledge graph for the TPCH schema.
+For each of these examples, `european_countries` is the "context" collection, which could have `to_sql` or `to_df` called on it, and `term` is the term being explained with regards to `european_countries`.

 1. Calling `explain_term` on a scalar attribute of a collection.